-*After proper feeding, filtration (including choice of filter media) good cleaning routines, as a starting point; 10-20% water changes with a gravel vacuum once per week or two is suggested.
+*After proper feeding, filtration (including choice of filter media) good cleaning routines, as a starting point; 10-20% water changes with a gravel vacuum once per 2 weeks is suggested.

 If after all these are checked off and you still have nitrates that struggle to stay below 40-50 ppm (20 ppm for saltwater), you probably need to change more water or increase frequency and/or efficiency (especially if there are live plants!).
 Also consideration into other Nitrate Control Methods should be undertaken.

 Also a kH and pH that starts out at desired levels, but then drops quickly after water changes and/or the need for higher than normal recommended KH Buffers can indicate ineffective cleaning routines (as well as other problems such as mulm buildup).

 *Caution should be used with larger volume water changes (especially over 50%) so as to not cause pH spikes either up or down, as well dramatic changes in other parameters as well.

 I would simply caution that these pH swings can cause considerable osmotic shock to fish during larger water changes if the “new” water is not correctly adjusted for pH/KH.

 The use of large water changes to make up for poor aquatic management including a lack of an established Nitrogen Cycle should not be done.